Loading...

 Scenario

 You are on a production server that runs multiple services.
-Your team lead asks you to confirm the system’s default target, review loaded services, validate SSH health, and remove a non-approved web service from startup.
+Your team lead asks you to confirm the default boot target, review loaded services, validate SSH health, and remove a non-approved web service from startup.
 You also need to apply systemd configuration changes correctly after unit edits.

 Operator context